 But posed doesn't necessarily mean stiff and lifestyle doesn't mean hands off and documentary photos don't have to be creepy.
 Here's a breakdown of posed, lifestyle, and documentary photos.

-Posed Newborn Photos
+Posed Newborn Photography

-Caveat: While there might be some overlap, posed photography is not the same as traditional photography.
+Side Note: While there might be some overlap, posed photography is not the same as traditional photography.
 (Yay!
 Another ambiguous term!)
 In traditional photography, subjects have their eyes to the camera.
 Posed photos does not necessarily mean that subjects will be looking at the camera, even though posed photography might lend itself towards more looking at the camera.

 Lifestyle photography is a category of photography that aims to capture real life.
 Everyday moments, real situations, normal environments.
 This is the storytelling of real life with an artistic flair.
 Lifestyle photography involves prompting and directing.
 You might hear things like, "How about holding your baby like this?" and "Okay!
 Everyone look at the person who sweats the most!"
 Lifestyle photos aim to tell a story while remaining genuine.